 - Tags: Religious Site, Family And Kids, Architecture , Cathedral

 Granada is not just home to one of the finest examples of Moorish architecture with the Alhambra; it also has the very first architecture of the Spanish renaissance with the Granada Cathedral.
 Another interesting fact about the cathedral is that it took a hundred and eighty one years for it to be completed.
 Guess people were willing to wait much longer back then.
 But those 181 years resulted in the Granada Cathedral being the unusually beautiful structure it is today.
 Begun over the site of the city's main mosque with Gothic designs it quickly incorporated the burgeoning Spanish renaissance art into its plans in the mid 16th century.
 Later, in the 17th century Baroque elements were added, making this cathedral the striking sight it is today.
 A large cathedral, with a stunning facade and intricate interiors built over a 181 years by multiple famous architects means that this cathedral is steeped in history.
 So enjoy the architecture and the history lesson, Granada seems to be full of places that offer both!

-Granada Cathedral Information
+Granada Cathedral Travel Tips

 - The Royal Chapel and Mausoleum (Capilla Real) are located nearby, so you could plan your trip with that in mind.